 Let’s set the record straight: no, the IRS mileage rate is not a required mileage reimbursement rate.

-Set by the IRS, the standard business mileage rate serves as a “safe harbor” to calculate the tax deductible costs of operating an automobile for business.
-The IRS mileage rate is calculated annually and is meant to reflect the “fixed and variable costs of operating an automobile.”
+Set by the IRS, the standard business mileage rate serves as a “safe harbor”.
+Companies use it to calculate the tax-deductible costs of operating an automobile for business.
+The IRS calculates the mileage rate, also known as the federal mileage reimbursement rate among other names, annually.
+Why?
+Because it’s meant to reflect the “fixed and variable costs of operating an automobile.”
 However, it is not a prescribed mileage reimbursement rate.
-It’s a rate at which employees can claim tax deductions for un-reimbursed driving expenses, without needing justification beyond an IRS-compliant mileage log.
+It’s a rate at which employees can claim tax deductions for un-reimbursed driving expenses.
+The only justification the IRS requires is a compliant mileage log.

-Organizations can choose to use flat car allowances, fixed and variable rate (FAVR) programs, the IRS rate, or a cents-per-mile rate that differs from the IRS rate when reimbursing employees.
-With so many options, it’s easy to see why there’s confusion and why companies often just default to using the IRS rate for mileage reimbursement.
-And while the IRS rate is simple to use and can be paid tax-free, it’s important to know the drawbacks of a cents-per-mile rate and when the IRS mileage rate makes the most sense for mileage reimbursement.
+Organizations can choose to use flat car allowances, Fixed and Variable Rate (FAVR) reimbursement programs, the IRS rate, or a cents-per-mile rate that differs from the IRS rate when reimbursing employees.
+With so many options, it’s easy to see why there’s confusion.
+And why companies often just default to using the IRS rate for mileage reimbursement.
+Companies will find the federal mileage reimbursement rate simple to use and it can be paid tax-free.
+However, it’s important to know the drawbacks.
+Additionally, when the IRS mileage rate makes the most sense for mileage reimbursement.

-The downside of reimbursing based on the static IRS mileage rate is that it does not account for daily fluctuations in fuel prices or variances in regional vehicle ownership costs.
-Instead, the rate is derived from weighting and blending cost factors for a variety of vehicles across the country.
+The downside of reimbursing based on the static IRS mileage rate?
+It does not account for daily changes in fuel prices or differences in regional vehicle ownership costs.
+Instead, the IRS derives the rate from weighting and blending cost factors for a variety of vehicles across the country.

-On the surface, the per-mile reimbursement approach for all drivers — regardless of territory type, location, or number of miles driven — may be thought to work best, because treating employees equally is often regarded as one and the same with treating employees equitably; however, when drivers have widely varying travel or expense patterns, they are treated inequitably under a uniform mileage reimbursement structure.
+On the surface, employers believe the per-mile reimbursement approach for all drivers — regardless of territory type, location or number of miles driven — works best.
+Companies often see treating employees equally as one and the same with treating employees equitably.
+However, when drivers have widely varying travel or expense patterns, reimbursements treat them inequitably under a uniform mileage reimbursement structure.

-Some vehicle costs, like insurance, fuel, vehicle registration, etc., vary substantially by geographic area and can drive wide differences in vehicle ownership and operating costs for drivers.
-As a result, using a flat cents-per-mile, like the IRS rate, can under-reimburse employees in higher cost areas and over-reimburse employees in lower cost areas.
+Some vehicle costs, like insurance, fuel, vehicle registration, etc., vary substantially by geographic area.
+These can drive wide differences in vehicle ownership and operating costs for drivers.
+As a result, using a flat cents-per-mile, like the IRS rate, can incorrectly reimburse employees based on regional costs.

 When used for frequent travelers, the IRS standard mileage rate also tends to under-reimburse low mileage drivers and over-reimburse high mileage drivers.
-Consider an employee in Detroit who is required to own and use a car for work but only drives about 5,000 business miles a year.
-The employee would receive $2,700 using the current IRS rate of 54 cents, which may not even cover his or her insurance premiums (they can top $5,000 in some Detroit zip codes).
-On the other hand, an employee who drives 25,000 business miles a year would receive $13,500 – over one-third the price to buy a brand new car and a hefty over-reimbursement for the majority of us.
-As a result, when you have a true mobile workforce, a more dynamic mileage reimbursement, like a fixed and variable rate (FAVR) program, allows employers to more accurately reimburse their employees who drive regularly for business.
+Consider an employee in Detroit required to drive their personal car for work.
+Say they only drive about 5,000 business miles a year.
+The employee would receive $2,875 using the current IRS rate of 57.5 cents.
+That may not even cover his or her insurance premiums (they can top $5,000 in some Detroit zip codes).
+On the other hand, an employee who drives 25,000 business miles a year would receive $14,375 – over one-third the price to buy a brand new car and a hefty over-reimbursement for the majority of us.
+As a result, a more dynamic mileage reimbursement is best if you have a true mobile workforce.
+Fixed and variable rate (FAVR) programs for example allow employers to more accurately reimburse their employees who drive regularly for business.

-The IRS mileage rate is typically the most effective solution for employees who drive sparingly for business and don’t meet the minimum 5,000-mile threshold to qualify for tax-free reimbursements on a FAVR program.
+This federal mileage reimbursement rate is typically the most effective solution for employees who drive sparingly for business.
+Especially if they don’t meet the minimum 5,000-mile threshold to qualify for tax-free reimbursements on a FAVR program.
 These employees tend to make one-off business trips rather than relying on their cars each day to perform their jobs.
 The IRS mileage rate also tends to be the best option for companies with less than five employees who regularly drive for work, since it allows mileage reimbursements to be paid 100% tax-free.